hiero-ledger/hiero-sdk-tck/README.md

 ## Contributing

-Contributions are welcome.
+Whether you’re fixing bugs, enhancing features, or improving documentation, your contributions are important — let’s build something great together!

-Please read our [contributing guide]([https://github.com/hashgraph/.github/blob/main/CONTRIBUTING.md](https://github.com/hiero-ledger/.github/blob/main/CONTRIBUTING.md)) to see how you can get involved.
+Please read our [contributing guide](https://github.com/hiero-ledger/.github/blob/main/CONTRIBUTING.md) to see how you can get involved.

 ## Code of Conduct

-Hiero uses the Linux FOundation Decentralised Trust [Code of Conduct]([https://github.com/hashgraph/.github/blob/main/CODE_OF_CONDUCT.md](https://www.lfdecentralizedtrust.org/code-of-conduct)).
+Hiero uses the Linux FOundation Decentralised Trust [Code of Conduct](https://www.lfdecentralizedtrust.org/code-of-conduct).

 ## License